bh213/ct4j/samples/minimal-jpa-clustered/README.md

 Persistent: Yes

 ### Database migration by liquibase
-Migration script is provided by `com.whiletrue:cluster-tasks-spring-boot` and is stored in `classpath:ct4j-liquibase-migration.xml`)
+Migration script is provided by `com.whiletrue:ct4j-spring-boot` and is stored in `classpath:ct4j-liquibase-migration.xml`)

 ### Running this sample